gitgrupoift/ift-learning-system/wp-content/plugins/woo-billing-with-invoicexpress/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/woo-billing-with-invoicexpress) and help us out.

 == Changelog ==

+= 2.6.1 =
+* Partial Receipts on Invoice-receipts (Pro version)
+* Better customer search on InvoiceXpress to avoid duplicates (Pro version)
+* Tested with WooCommerce 4.1.0-rc.1 and Wordpress 5.5-alpha-47609

 = 2.6.0.1 =
 * Bugfix when products included as order items are deleted before a document is issued